Riciokzz/Riciokzz/README.md

 <br />

 Hi, I'm [Ričardas Poskrebyševas](https://riciokzz.github.io/cv/), from Lithuania.
-Passionate IT professional with expertise in Python programming, web development, and data analysis.
+Passionate self-taught programmer with expertise in Python programming, web development, and data analysis.
 I thrive on solving complex problems and enjoy creating innovative solutions that make a positive impact.
 Skilled in various programming languages, including Python, C, C#, HTML, and CSS, with a strong foundation in database management using MySQL.
 Complemented by licenses and certifications from renowned institutions such as HarvardX, Udemy, and the University of Michigan.

 I am constantly seeking new challenges and opportunities to expand my knowledge and skills.
 With a strong mathematical background and excellent problem-solving abilities, I approach projects with a meticulous and detail-oriented mindset.
 My passion for game development, combined with proficiency in Unity, enables me to create immersive and engaging experiences.